Charles Kim

 Deputy Commissioner for Patents

-Charles Kim serves as the Deputy Commissioner for Patents of the United States Patent and Trademark Office (USPTO).
-As Deputy Commissioner for Patents, Mr. Kim is an authority on patent laws, rules, and examining practice and procedure, and provides executive leadership to the Office of Petitions, the Office of Patent Legal Administration, the Office of Patent Quality Assurance, the Central Reexamination Unit, and the Manual of Patent Examining Procedure staff.
+Mr. Kim is recognized for his expertise in patent law, rules, and examining practice and procedure.
+Prior to his current role, he served as a Deputy Commissioner for Patents with responsibility for the Office of Petitions, the Office of Patent Legal Administration, the Office of Patent Quality Assurance, the Central Reexamination Unit, the Manual of Patent Examining Procedure staff, and the Patents Fraud Mitigation Unit.